lanl/benchmarks/doc/sphinx/7_miniem/miniem.rst

 Strong scaling performance of MiniEM on CTS-1/Manzano is provided within the following table and figure.

-.. csv-table:: MiniEM Strong Scaling Performance on Manzano with 66x66x66 elements
+.. csv-table:: MiniEM Strong Scaling Performance and Memory on Manzano with 66x66x66 elements
    :file: cts1.csv
    :align: center
    :widths: 10, 10, 10, 10